takeshape/takeshape-starter-auth0-stripe/README.md

 4. First, login using a valid Auth0 or third-party account.
 You can also sign up for a new account.

-5. Go to the `Products` page from the top nav, add an item to your cart.
+5. Go to the homepage, select a product and payment terms then add it to your cart.

 6. Click the Cart icon in the top nav.
 Review your cart, then click `Checkout Now`.